 |Student helping the choir director with a local church's children's choir||Yes – no authorization needed||Music student offered internship at a local music studio observing their procedures||Yes – CPT or OPT approval is required|

-- UMass Dartmouth’s Career Development Center is an excellent resource on obtaining internship positions BUT
+UMass Dartmouth’s Career Development Center is an excellent resource on obtaining internship positions.

-- You must also carefully follow OPT and CPT procedures with our office to ensure you are complying with your visa requirements.
+You must also carefully follow OPT and CPT procedures with our office to ensure you are complying with your visa requirements.
+For more information, please visit CPT & OPT page.

 Starting your Own Business (Entrepreneurship or Start-ups)